EGGS

 Why avoid raw eggs.
 The reasons are:

-a) One does not know if the egg contains some bacteria that is destroyed by light cooking.
+a) Most eggs contain bacteria that is destroyed by light cooking.

-b) Light cooking makes the egg more yang, which is ecellent.
+b) Light cooking makes the egg warmer or more yang in macrobiotic terminology, which is excellent.

 c) Light cooking does not damage the egg much.
-However, cooking eggs until they are hard does damage the fat and the protein in the egg.
+However, cooking eggs until they are hard damages the fat and the protein in the egg.

 EATING EGG YOLKS